eyeWonder/ASLglove/README.md

 We did so by putting touch and flex sensors as well as an IMU embedded on the glove.
 We designed a sensing circuit embedded on the backside of the glove on a flexible PCB sheet as well a small PCB for interfacing with our microprocessor placed on the wrist.

+Look at PDF for a more detailed descritption of our system

 Project demo: https://www.youtube.com/watch?v=l23CnbqnPOs